grafana/grafana-operator/documentation/design_proposal/002_grafana_v1beta1.md

 #### Default routes/ingress

 Today it's not possible to define none https route for Openshift users.
-By separating routes and ingress in to seperate configs in the crd we should be able to separate the defaults configs for each object easier.
+By separating routes and ingress in to separate configs in the crd we should be able to separate the defaults configs for each object easier.
 It would also become easier to provide the entire object to the users so they can set any config they want.

 In Openshift a good default is TLS enabled by default since it's built in to Openshift.
-While in ingress it's not as easy since we don't know how certificate generation is managed.
+While in ingress it's not as easy since we don't know how certificates is managed.

 So what needs to change?